Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Related work

 \subsection{Cartogram generation tools}

-Existing cartogram generation tools also suffer from some of the usability challenges discussed above. \citet{markowska_evaluation_2015} conducted an extensive survey of cartogram generation tools.
-Out of the five studied tools, three support generating contiguous cartograms.
-One tool, MAPresso, relies on obsolete Java applet technology and is no longer usable \citep{herzog_developing_2003}.
-The other two tools, ScapeToad and the Cartogram Utility for ArcGIS, remain working but are inaccessible to non-technical users.
-The former is a plugin for ArcGIS, a commercial GIS software package requiring specialized training to use effectively \citep{markowska_evaluation_2015}.
-While a standalone desktop application, ScapeToad reads input data from ESRI shapefiles, a geographic data file format that can be produced only with specialized knowledge of GIS software or programming tools \citep{andrieu_scapetoad_2008}.
-While all the above-mentioned tools aim for a high degree of automation, the recently developed Windows application Cartogram Studio~\citep{kronenfeld_principles_2021} focuses on manual construction of cartograms.
+Existing cartogram generation tools also suffer from some of the usability challenges discussed above.
+Markowska and Korycka-Skorupa~\cite{markowska_evaluation_2015} conducted an extensive survey of cartogram generation tools.
+Out of the five studied tools, three supported generating contiguous cartograms.
+One of these tools, MAPresso, relies on obsolete Java applet technology and is no longer usable~\cite{herzog_developing_2003}.
+Another tool, ScapeToad was a standalone desktop application but is no longer available online~\cite{andrieu_scapetoad_2008}.
+The third tool, a cartogram utility for ArcGIS~\cite{souza_cartogram_2015}, remains working but is inaccessible to non-technical users because it is a plugin for ArcGIS, a commercial GIS software package requiring a software license and specialized training to use effectively~\cite{markowska_evaluation_2015}.
+While all the above-mentioned tools aim for a high degree of automation, the recently developed Windows application Cartogram Studio~\cite{kronenfeld_principles_2021} focuses on manual construction of cartograms.
 On the one hand, this feature makes Cartogram Studio an excellent didactic tool.
-On the other hand, manual customization of cartograms is time-consuming~\citep{kronenfeld_manual_2018}, limiting the practical usability of Cartogram Studio outside an educational setting.
+On the other hand, manual customization of cartograms is time-consuming~\cite{kronenfeld_manual_2018}, limiting the practical usability of Cartogram Studio outside an educational setting.

-\citet{markowska_evaluation_2015} quantify the performance of the generation tools they studied using a numeric scale that awards points for possessing certain functionality (e.g., whether the tool supports saving generated cartograms in a vector image format).
+Markowska and Korycka-Skorupa~\cite{markowska_evaluation_2015} quantify the performance of the generation tools they studied using a numeric scale that awards points for possessing certain functionality (e.g., whether the tool supports saving generated cartograms in a vector image format).
 However, they do not explicitly consider usability in their evaluation.
 This omission, combined with the development of new tools such as go-cart.io, provides an opportunity for an updated, usability-focused assessment of currently available cartogram generation tools.